jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/world/asia/india-coronavirus-cases.html.html.md

 </div>

-There have been at least 1,695,900 confirmed cases of the coronavirus in India, according to the [Ministry of Health and Welfare](https://www.mohfw.gov.in/).
-As of Saturday evening, 36,511 people had died.
+There have been at least 1,750,700 confirmed cases of the coronavirus in India, according to the [Ministry of Health and Welfare](https://www.mohfw.gov.in/).
+As of Sunday morning, 37,364 people had died.

 <div id="map" class="g-asset g-graphic g-constrain-source g-country-map g-map g-asset-width-bleed" style="">